o-t-w/blog/src/content/blog/select-and-selectlist.md

 "While it’s relatively easy to style the appearance of the button part of a <select> (the thing you see in the page when the popup is closed), it’s almost impossible to style the options (the thing you see when the popup is open), let alone add more content within the popup.
 As a result, design systems and component libraries have been rolling out their own selects, made from scratch using custom HTML markup, CSS, and often a lot of JavaScript, in order to have something that integrates nicely with the other components.
 Unfortunately, doing so correctly with the right accessibility semantics, keyboard support, and popup positioning is not easy." - [Patrick Brosset, CSS Tricks](https://css-tricks.com/the-selectmenu-element/)

-The new selectlist HTML element is a more customisable alternative to the select element.
+The new `selectlist` HTML element is a more customisable alternative to the `select` element.
-After a name change and some API changes, it looks like its finally on its way to being stable.
+After a name change and some API changes, it looks like its finally on its way to being stable, but its still too early for me to want to document in this article.

-Here are some demos from the Microsoft Edge team https://microsoftedge.github.io/Demos/selectlist/
+Here are [some demos](https://microsoftedge.github.io/Demos/selectlist/) from the Microsoft Edge team for a taste of what will be possible in the future.

 [Una CodePen examples](https://codepen.io/collection/QWeLGB/3b329b601dae2f8ebbbc2711f2564d55?grid_type=grid&cursor=eyJwYWdlIjoxfQ==)